 It’s not enough to just build a WordPress website.
 You want people to find and visit your website through search engine optimization.
 With SEO plugins, like Yoast SEO, you can boost your rankings with internal linking suggestions and meta description templates.

 WordPress doesn’t limit any major media types.
 So, you can use any combination of text, images, and videos on your website.
 In this competitive market for consumers’ attention, it’s good to know that the platform gives you creative freedom.

 Security is a major concern for businesses.
 With the number of data breaches happening every year, you want peace of mind that your data (and your customers’ data) will be protected.
-WordPress is one of the safest and secure CMS platforms.
+As long as you keep plugins updated and passwords secure, WordPress is one of the safest and secure CMS platforms.
 The platform offers several features to safeguard your website, like logging out idle users and adding two-factor authentication.

 WordPress is completely free.
 It won’t cost you anything to use the software.
 However, you will need to pay a third-party hosting provider to make your website available online.

 In 2003, WordPress was created by Matt Mullenweg, a college student at the time.
 It started as a relaunch of a previous project called b2/cafelog, originally built by Michel Valdrighi.
 Matt saw an opportunity to improve the functionality of a website without modifying its core source code.
 And WordPress was born.